-Keep the high pressure air inlet of the RIC UAC coupling dry at all times.
+Use the protective cap to keep the high pressure air inlet of the RIC UAC coupling covered and dry at all times.
 Water on the inlet may freeze preventing connection to the RIC UAC filling hose assembly or preventing removal of the RIC UAC filling hose assembly once connected.